POSYDON-code/POSYDON/docs/_source/tutorials-examples/population-synthesis/binary-pop-syn.rst

 X-ray binaries: computing the X-ray luminosity function 🩻
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+*Coming soon*: a tutorial in which you compute the X-ray luminosity function of
-TODO: bring v1 tutorial to v2 leveraging the SyntheticPopulation class
+X-ray binaries, leveraging the ``SyntheticPopulation`` class to analyze the
+populations you produce.

 Evolving Single Binaries 🐞